Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-Mathieu Brasseur dit La Citardy created a large family in Acadia, but only a few of his descendants emigrated to Louisiana, from Maryland in 1767 and 1769, and from France in 1785.
-The Acadian Brasset/Brasseauxs of South Louisiana are descended from the two sons of Cosme Brasseur dit Brasseux and Éisabeth Thibodeau, Pierre and Blaise, who came with their widowed mother from Maryland in 1767.
-Older brother Pierre settled on the river at St.-Gabriel, and younger brother Blaise moved to the Opelousas District and started a western branch of the family.
-During the early antebellum period, the western branch was supplemented by three Brasset brothers, grandsons of Pierre, who left the river and settled in Lafayette Parish.
-One Brasseaux family from St. Landry Parish either moved into the French-Creole enclave of Pointe Coupee Parish or lived on the upper Atchafalaya River near the boundary of St. Landry and Pointe Coupee parishes.
-Others moved west to the Church Point area of present-day Acadia Parish, or south to the area around Abbeville, Vermilion Parish.
-While their western cousins spread out on the prairies, members of the eastern branch of the family moved downriver from St. Gabriel into Ascension and St. James parishes, though one of them may have moved upriver to West Feliciana Parish.
+Mathieu Brasseur dit La Citardy created a large family in Acadia, but only a few of his descendants emigrated to Louisiana.
+Most came from Maryland in 1767 and 1769, and a few from France in 1785.
+The Acadian Brasset/Brasseauxs of South Louisiana are descended from Pierre and Blaise, the two sons of Cosme Brasseur dit Brasseux and Éisabeth Thibodeau who came with their widowed mother from Maryland in 1767.
+Older brother Pierre settled on the river at St.-Gabriel, and younger brother Blaise moved on to the Opelousas District and started a western branch of the family.
+Two of his sons lived on the upper Atchafalaya River near the boundary between St. Landry and Pointe Coupee parishes, and some of his grandsons settled near Church Point in present-day Acadia Parish.
+During the early antebellum period, the western branch was supplemented by three Brasset brothers, grandsons of Pierre, who left the river and settled in Lafayette Parish, especially near Carencro.
+Others joined their cousins in the Church Point area, or moved south to the area around Abbeville.
+While their western cousins spread out on the prairies, members of the eastern branch of the family moved down the Acadian Coast from St. Gabriel into Ascension and St. James parishes, and one of them may have moved upriver to West Feliciana Parish.
 In 1785, two Brasseur sisters came to Louisiana from France and settled on upper Bayou Lafourche; one married, the other did not.
 In the 1830s and 1840s, a few Brasseaux families appeared on Bayou Lafourche, but they did not remain there; area church and civil records do not reveal their relationship with known Acadian lines of the family in other parts of the region.
 By the end of the antebellum period, members of the western branch of the family significantly outnumbered their cousins on the river.

 Area church and civil records reveal no Brasseurs in colonial Louisiana other than Acadian immigrants.
-The Brassets and Brasseauxs of South Louisiana, then, except perhaps for the hand full in the Bayou Lafourche valley, were descendants of Mathieu Brasseur dit La Citardy of Minas.
+The Brassets and Brasseauxs of South Louisiana, then, were descendants of Mathieu Brasseur dit La Citardy of Minas.

 Judging by the number of slaves they owned during the late antebellum period, the Brasset/Brasseauxs on the river and on the western prairies participated only peripherally in the South's antebellum plantation economy.
 Auguste Brasseaux of Vermilion Parish owned half a dozen slaves in 1850.
 A decade later, no one in the family, either on the prairies or along the river, appeared on the 1860 federal slave schedules.

-The western members of the family spell their surname Brasseux or Brasseaux, while their relatives on the river favor Brasset.
+Today, the western members of the family spell their surname Brasseux or, especially, Brasseaux, while their relatives on the river favor Brasset.
 The family's name in Louisiana also is spelled Baceaux, Bracet, Barfeux, Brakens, Braseau, Brasein, Braser, Braseau, Braseuse, Braseux, Brasoeur, Brasin, Brasio, Brasse, Brasseau, Brasseu, Brasseus, Brassieus, Brinsech, Bruset.
+[See Book Ten for the family's Louisiana "begats"]

 Settlement Abbreviations